 For more information on EPOs, see CPLEA’s Emergency Protection Orders booklet.

-A QBPO is similar to an EPO but it is granted in non-emergency situations.
-The abuser must receive notice that the abused person is making an application for a QBPO.
-A QBPO is granted by a justice of the Court of Queen’s Bench of Alberta.
+A KBPO is similar to an EPO but it is granted in non-emergency situations.
+The person causing harm (the respondent) must receive notice that the person experiencing abuse (the applicant) is making an application for a KBPO.
+A KBPO is granted by a justice of the Court of King’s Bench of Alberta.
 It can be in place for one year and extended further if necessary.

-- state that the abuser cannot contact the abused person and cannot go near certain places where the abused person goes regularly;
+- state that the respondent not contact the applicant and not go near certain places where the applicant goes regularly

-- give an abused person exclusive occupation of a residence;
+- give the applicant exclusive occupation of a residence

-- give exclusive possession of personal property to one person, such as a vehicle, ID documents, bank cards, keys, etc.; and
+- give exclusive possession of personal property to one person, such as a vehicle, ID documents, bank cards, keys, etc.

-- require that the abuser reimburse the abused person for monetary losses the abused person suffered, such as loss of income, medical or dental expenses, moving and accommodation expenses, legal expenses and the cost of applying for the QBPO.
+- require that the respondent reimburse the applicant for monetary losses they suffered, such as loss of income, medical or dental expenses, moving and accommodation expenses, legal expenses and the cost of applying for the KBPO.

-Once a QBPO has been issued by the court, a copy of the order will be given to the abuser, usually by the police or a process server.
-Once the abuser has a copy of the QBPO, the abuser must comply with the order.
-If the abuser does not comply with the order, the abused person can contact the police.
+Once a KBPO has been issued by the court, a copy of the order will be given to the respondent, usually by the police or a process server.
+Once the respondent has a copy of the KBPO, they must comply with the order.
+If the respondent does not comply with the order, the applicant can contact the police.

-For more information on QBPOs, see CPLEA’s Queen’s Bench Protection Orders booklet.
+For more information on KBPOs, see CPLEA’s King’s Bench Protection Orders booklet.

 Exclusive Possession Orders